 - Weaning Your Child

-Weaning is when babies make the transition from breast milk to other sources of nourishment.
-Here's how to make this change easier on your child and you.
+Weaning is when children make the transition from breast milk to other sources of nourishment.
+Here's how to make this change easier on you and your child.

 Visit our blog!

 Visit the Dr. Mom Squad blog to join in the conversation with our experts!
 You will hear from four local women who have two big things in common; they are all doctors and they are all moms!